Are you thinking, "It’s really expensive to start a personal chef business?"

 Those emotions want to protect you from becoming vulnerable when attempting to try something new and scary.
 They want you to stay the course of what is safe and secure.

 Creating a life of financial freedom and fulfillment requires that you get out of your comfort zone.
 It requires you to embrace the emotions of doubt, fear, stress and anxiety and rise above them.
-You can allow the fear of the unknown to be an obstacle that keeps you from starting or progressing in your business.
+You cannot allow the fear of the unknown to be an obstacle that keeps you from starting or progressing in your business.

 Rising above it and doing it anyway will put you ahead of the competition who is still at home contemplating whether or not they’re going to do this business or not because of their own fears.